 - Real salmon protein

-- Natural glucosamine sources promote joint health
+- Natural glucosamine sources support joint health for active or aging dogs

-- Joint and immune support
+- Joint health support

 - Real salmon protein